fetchai/agents-aea/docs/api/protocols/default/custom_types.md

 Decode a protocol buffer object that corresponds with this class into an instance of this class.

-A new instance of this class must be created that matches the protocol buffer object in the 'error_code_protobuf_object' argument.
+A new instance of this class is created that matches the protocol buffer object in the 'error_code_protobuf_object' argument.

 **Arguments**: